Friday, November 30, 2012

 While the playing was snake-like and patented Crazy Horse in it's rambling, the sound in the arena was low from our seats in section 220.
 Noticeably all night the overall volume seemed to be minimal, I am not sure if this is on the performer or the new bowl like structure of the arena, which now contains a ring of Luxury boxes where the old walk way used to be mid-level.
 As the lights washed the stage in purple lights the band played a melodic and well received version of their classic "Powderfinger".

-A pair of new tunes from the groups newest album came next, "Born In Ontario" is a fairly straight ahead nondescript ode to the bands homeland, while "Walk Like A Giant" was the highlight of the night with it's 2 separate distortion drenched guitar duels and crushing 5+ minute feedback closing section which saw garbage being tossed on the stage (by the roadies) and fans of Neil's pop selections muttering in disbelief.
+A pair of tunes from the groups newest album came next, "Born In Ontario" is a fairly straight ahead nondescript ode to the bands homeland, while "Walk Like A Giant" was the highlight of the night with it's 2 separate distortion drenched guitar duels and crushing 5+ minute feedback closing section which saw garbage being tossed on the stage (by the roadies) and fans of Neil's pop selections muttering in disbelief.

 Understanding the ambiance though, Young broke up the show at this point with a few acoustic numbers, the first being "The Needle And The Damage Done" which brought the crowd back.
 Then the new entry into his folkie "singing about peers" song catalog was played "Twisted Road".
 When the band revved it back up it was another new tune that dominated as Neil played his guts out on "Ramada Inn".